DanielPark827/CoffeeGuy827/README.md

 ### 🔭 Career

-<ul> Head @ mobile app part in NBNB.inc
++ Head @ mobile app part in NBNB.inc
-<ul> Head @ mobile app part in NBNB.inc
++ Head @ mobile app part in NBNB.inc
-<ul> Received the B.S. degrees, in Computer Engineering from Inha National University, Seoul, Korea, in 2022.
++ Received the B.S. degrees, in Computer Engineering from Inha National University, Seoul, Korea, in 2022.

 <!--